AEVI-AppFlow/pos-android-sdk/README.md

 There are three code samples in this repository to illustrate the use of each API.
 Please see
 - `PaymentInitationSample` for an example of how to build an application that initiates payments via the `Payment Initation API`
-- `FlowServiceSample` for an example of how to build an application that integrates with `Flow Service API`
+- `FlowServiceSample` for an example of how to build an application that integrates with `Payment Flow Service API` as a value added application
-- `PaymentServiceSample` for an example of how to build an application that integrates with `Payment Service API`
+- `PaymentServiceSample` for an example of how to build an application that integrates with `Payment Flow Service API` as a payment application

 These samples can also be used to test the full SDK integration.
 If you are building a POS app, you will want to use the FlowServiceSample and PaymentServiceSample to perform end to end testing.